root-cause/v-decompiled-scripts/README.md

 # v-decompiled-scripts

-Decompiled scripts from GTAV build 2699.
+Decompiled scripts from GTAV build 2699, for educational purposes only.

 ## Credits